Will-Kerwin/go-microservices-bookstore/README.md

 The bookstore will be comprised of three services

-- Books service to manage CRUD book operations and data
+- [x] Books service to manage CRUD book and author operations
-- Reviews service to manage reviews and raitings for a book
+- [ ] Reviews service to manage reviews and raitings for a book
-- Sales service to manage prices and sales of a book
+- [ ] Sales service to manage prices and sales of a book

 All of these will be behind a RESTful API which will handle requests.